 - 2014 – Men's Soccer

-The Billiken men's basketball had its greatest run in school history under May's guidance.
-From 2011-14, SLU advanced to three straight NCAA Tournaments, a school record.
-In March 2016, May orchestrated the hire of Travis Ford to lead the men's basketball program, and the decision immediately paid dividends on the recruiting front.
+The Billiken men's basketball team had its greatest run in school history under May's guidance, advancing to a school-record three straight NCAA Tournaments from 2012-14.
+In March 2016, May orchestrated the hiring of Travis Ford to lead the men's basketball program, and the decision immediately paid dividends on the recruiting front.
 The Billikens returned to the NCAA Tournament in 2019 after winning four games in four days at the A-10 Championship.

-The Billiken women's basketball team has seen success like never before in recent years.
-Head coach Lisa Stone, who May hired in May 2012, has guided SLU to back-to-back WNIT appearances in 2016 and 2017.
-Those are just the second and third postseason appearances in school history.
+The Billiken women's basketball team has enjoyed unprecedented success in recent years.
+Head coach Lisa Stone, hired by May in 2012, guided SLU to WNIT appearances in 2016, 2017 and 2018, as well as a tie for the 2015-16 A-10 regular-season title.

-May has directed numerous enchancements that have increased the student-athlete experience.
-For example, SLU student-athletes have unlimited access to a Fueling Station within Chaifetz Arena, which gives Billiken student-athletes healthy breakfast and snack options.
+May has implemented numerous enhancements that have improved the student-athlete experience.
+For example, SLU student-athletes have unlimited access to a Fueling Station within Chaifetz Arena, giving them healthy breakfast and snack options.
 Additionally, large investments have been made on equipment and staff in the Sports Performance and Sports Medicine departments, which benefit all 350-plus SLU student-athletes.

-Equally as impressive as the academic and athletic accomplishments is the department's strong commitment to community service that coincides with the University's mission.
+Equally as impressive as the academic and athletic accomplishments during May’s tenure is the department's strong commitment to community service that coincides with the University's mission.
 SLU student-athletes have stayed true to the Jesuit tradition of serving others, enthusiastically contributing thousands of service hours to numerous organizations and individuals.

-In summer 2012, May began a four-year appointment as a member of the NCAA Division I Championships/Sports Management Cabinet, a group that oversees Division I Championships and provides leadership at a national level for Division I sports programs, sports committees and sports issues committees.
 May's membership on the A-10's Finance Committee, Television Committee and Championships Committee is part of a department-wide involvement, as several SLU staff members hold positions on key conference committees.
-He also was a member of the Athletics Director Committee that participated in the process which culminated in the hiring of A-10 Commissioner Bernadette McGlade.
+He also was a member of the Athletics Directors Committee that participated in the process culminating in the hiring of A-10 Commissioner Bernadette McGlade.
 In addition, May is active with the St. Louis Sports Commission and is a member of the Missouri Athletic Club.

 May came to Saint Louis following more than 22 years of service at the University of Colorado, where he most recently was associate athletics director for external affairs.
 He was a leader in the “Your Team” campaign for Colorado athletics, which focused on ticket sales, fund raising and image building, and he played a major role in the $46.4 million expansion of CU's football stadium, Folsom Field.
 Also among May's numerous significant contributions were management of the annual Colorado-Colorado State “Rocky Mountain Showdown” football game in Denver; negotiations with corporate sponsors that culminated in an $18.1 million guaranteed contract with Learfield Sports; management of sport programs that won NCAA national championships; and participation in the management of 18 bowl appearances by the CU football team.